Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “An SEO strategy is most important when it comes to developing a successful marketing plan,” writes Juliane Sunshine of Tandem Interactive.

 “The idea behind this is that you look at your client’s information as a whole, you are looking into their analytics, Google Search Console, backlinks and competitors.
 It is from there we dive deep into our SEO strategy and figure what needs to be done first.”

 Sunshine also notes that this content doesn’t need to be blog posts: “Sometimes it a title tag or meta descriptions that need to be updated and optimized first BEFORE content.
 Once everything has gone through a proper analysis with SEO tools, we can focus on building content.”

-Andrej Ilisin’s team also do this by focusing on an SEO-first strategy: “We, internally, always start with competition research.
+Andrej Ilisin’s team also does this by focusing on an SEO-first strategy: “We, internally, always start with SEO competition research.
 We do feel like finding which topics got traction/links for our competitors will make our job with ranking that page much easier.
 After we find 10-20 topics, we’ll dive into the keyword research in order to find gaps in their content.”

 Ilisin says this approach leaves them “with a much better and in-depth content outline” which their writers can use to tackle the writing.

 *Editor’s note: Keep track of your competitors with our Moz Competitor Overview dashboard.
 You won’t need to dig around several websites to find how they’re performing SEO-wise; you can use this simple template to drag and drop the SEO KPIs you want to measure for each site.

 In fact, 9Sail’s Kyle Kasharian adds that “a content strategy without first considering the SEO landscape will fall flat.
 SEO research builds an understanding of what topics and keywords are attainable and effective for the targeted niche.
 This research will guide the flow of the content from the overall topic, to section headers, to the title itself.”